rollerworks/search/Resources/doc/Doctrine/where_builder.rst

 ~~~~~~~~~~~~~~~~

 When the value in the database is not in the desired format
-we can be converted to something that does work.
+it can be converted to something that does work.

-For example: we want get the 'age' in years of some person.
+For example: we want to get the 'age' in years of some person.

 Normally we don't really store the age but the date of birth,
 so we need to convert the date to an actual age.